Skip to main content

 Example: Harassment from a landlord

-The landlord comes to Carmen's home and says she needs to leave in the next 2 weeks.
-Carmen says he needs to take the proper legal steps.
+He comes to Carmen's home and say she must leave in the next 2 weeks.

 This is harassment.
 If the landlord makes Carmen feel so unsafe that she leaves, it could be an illegal eviction.